novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-145.md

 Additional questions came in throughout the explanation, but she detailed them to the best of her knowledge.

-"Although the amount isn't very large, the search engine business receives regular monthly payments, making it difficult to predict how much more profit will be gained.
+"Although the amount isn't very large, the search engine business receives regular monthly payments, making it easier to predict how much more profit will be gained.
 And as more companies inquire, it is certain that they have pioneered a blue ocean."

 "Indeed.
 The world is wide, and there are many companies."